lazarofl/Community-Job-Board-Initiative/README.md

 The frustration occurs for those who apply for these jobs either.
 Candidates must complete a huge form with all the information that's already in its curriculum:\\, just to upload its curriculum and write a summary of its life, copied from curriculum...

-# Community Job Board Iniciative
+# Community Job Board Initiative

 The **Community Job Board Initiative** started when some [brazilian developers were discussing about](https://github.com/frontendbr/forum/issues/15) how all of it is boring and were trying to find a [KISS](https://people.apache.org/~fhanik/kiss.html) solution.